ByteSudoer/nixos-config/README.md

 [pkgs]: ./pkgs
 [scripts]: ./scripts

 ## TODO

-- [X] Add Disko support for different host
+- [x] Add Disko support for different host
-- [X] Add nix-index to home-manager
+- [x] Add nix-index to home-manager
-- [X] Encrypt Secrets with sops
+- [x] Encrypt Secrets with sops
-- [ ] Configure env variables for hyprland with colorscheme global variable support
+- [x] Configure env variables for hyprland with colorscheme global variable support
 - [ ] Documentation for nix-ld(whether to integrate it or not)
+- [ ] xdg-override check for possible use cases
+- [ ] NixVirt check for possible use cases (already added as flake input)